equinor/radix-public-site/public-site/site/docs/topic-sla/index.md

 | **Production** | Products under development or in production |   Every ~6 months   |     Yes     |
 | **Playground** | Testing and experimenting with Radix        |                     | Best-effort |

-## Cluster availability — Production
+## Production cluster availability and services

 The Radix Production cluster should be used when your team has chosen Radix as PaaS (Platform-as-a-Service) for a product under development or in production.